 - We are doing this using non – replicated virtual machines.

-- I suggest you pick a logical group of virtual machines that is very small – 2 or 3 max.
+- For your SureBackup job, I suggest you pick a logical group of virtual machines that is very small – 2 or 3 max.
 I picked my mail servers.

 Create an Application Group